 In accordance with general corporate legal principles applicable to corporations organized under the laws of Delaware, the board of directors does not control the day-to-day management of IDEXX.
-Members of the board of directors keep informed about IDEXX's business by participating in board and committee meetings, by reviewing analyses and reports regularly sent to them by management, and through discussions with the chief executive officer and other officers.
+Members of the board of directors keep informed about IDEXX's business by participating in board and committee meetings, by reviewing analyses and reports regularly sent to them by management, and through discussions with the chief executive officer and other officers and members of management.

 Directors are responsible for attending board meetings and meetings of committees on which they serve, and for devoting the time needed and meeting as frequently as necessary to discharge their responsibilities properly.
-The board of directors held five meetings and board committees held 19 meetings in 2009.
-Each of our directors attended 75 percent or more of the meetings of the board and board committees on which he or she served in 2009.
+The board of directors held six meetings and board committees held 18 meetings in 2010.
+Each of our directors attended 75 percent or more of the meetings of the board and board committees on which he or she served in 2010.
 It is our policy to schedule board and committee meetings to coincide with the annual meeting of stockholders, and directors are expected to attend the annual meeting.
 Last year, all of the individuals then serving as directors attended our annual meeting.